PhD in Jazz Studies

 Pitt is also home to the University of Pittsburgh-Sonny Rollins International Jazz Archives, which houses important original manuscripts, recordings and related memorabilia.
 The Jazz Archives also include The International Academy of Jazz Hall of Fame, which each year inducts a new Jazz great into the Academy.
 Fine out more about Pitt's Jazz Collection.

-The William R. Robinson Recording Studio is the latest addition to the Pitt Jazz family.
-This state-of-the-art multi-track digital recording facility is both studio and classroom, offering students hands on experience in the latest recording techniques and technology.
+The William R. Robinson Recording Studio is a state-of-the-art multi-track digital recording facility is both studio and classroom, offering students hands on experience in the latest recording techniques and technology.

 Find out more about Jazz Studies at Pitt.